SeatBoost-Inc/seatboost-sdk-docs/docs/rest-api/server-url.md

 ## SBRestClient::serverUrl

-This property serves the purpose of specifying the URL of the SeatBooost Server that the SDK should connect to.
+* **serverUrl** (String): this property serves the purpose of specifying the URL of the SeatBooost Server that the SDK should connect to.

 > [!WARNING]
 > Prior to engaging with any SeatBoost SDK functionality, it is imperative that you configure this setting during the app initialization phase.